MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/setup-nat-network.md

 ### Multiple NAT networks are not supported

 This guide assumes that there are no other NATs on the host.
-However, applications or services will require the use of a NAT and may create one as part of setup.
+However, applications or services require the use of a NAT and may create one as part of setup.
 Since Windows (WinNAT) only supports one internal NAT subnet prefix, trying to create multiple NATs places the system into an unknown state.

 To see if this may be the problem, make sure you only have one NAT: